aridiosilva/DesignPrinciplesAndPatterns/README.md

-# Design Principles And Patterns wiki
+# Design Principles And Patterns in Object-Oriented Design (OOD)

 "Patterns are a cornerstone of object-oriented design, while test-first programming and merciless refactoring are cornerstones of evolutionary design.
 To stop over- or under-engineering, it’s necessary to learn how patterns fit into the new, evolutionary rhythm of software development." - Joshua Kerievsky